mcauley-penney/tidy.nvim/README.md

 ## About
 I originally wrote this as a wrapper around a couple of vim regex commands used for formatting files before I began using formatters.
 These commands are not mine, please see the `Credits` section below for sources.
 Even with real formatters in my setup now, I still like and use this because I like these specific formats to be applied to every buffer and don't want to have a formatting tool installed for them.
-There really isn't a reason to have this in a plugin other than wanting to disseminate it for new users or people who didn't know you could do this.
-You could (should) instead just yank and put the code right in your configuration.

 ## Installation